NethServer/nethsecurity/packages/ns-migration/README.md

   this configuration can be changed by setting `src` option to `*` and adding `device` option set to the WAN physical ethernet interface
 - `green` zone has been renamed to `lan`
 - `red` zone has been renamed to `wan`

-The following configuration are still not imported:

-- bridges
-- bonds
-- PPPoE
+- bridges over bonds are not supported since UCI requires to setup an IP address on bond devices

 ## Date and time

 The `time` script will import: